List of Mermaid Melody Pichi Pichi Pitch characters: Supporting characters

 Kaito, the adoptive son of a pair of musicians, is an avid surfer, as well as Lucia's boyfriend.
 Though he is popular with girls, he is secretly in love with a beautiful mermaid who saved him from a shipwreck seven years ago (caused by Sara when her pearl went out of control), and has yet to realize that this mermaid is Lucia.
 Kaito kept Lucia's pearl in a necklace until he gave it back to her.
 Later in the story, it is discovered that beneath Kaito's human exterior lie some distinctively inhuman qualities and that he is the prince of an ancient water race called Panthalassa and is the twin brother of Gaito.
 Aqua Regina separated Gaito and Kaito to prevent world chaos.
 Kaito has a hard time when Lucia comes in her human form, because of having feelings for both her human form and her mermaid form.
 Kaito eventually realizes that the two are one, giving Kaito the ability to love Lucia no matter what form she is in.
-Dōmoto is derived from KinKi Kids Pink Hanamori likes.
+Dōmoto is derived from KinKi Kids.